-The college adviser at the Office of Online & Distance Education, 1520 N 20th Circle (20th and Holdrege), is available to advise students who are taking online/distance courses.
-Contact the Office of Online & Distance Education, (402) 472-9329, to speak with the adviser.
+The college advisor at the Office of Online & Distance Education, 1520 N 20th Circle (20th and Holdrege), is available to advise students who are taking online/distance courses.
+Contact the Office of Online & Distance Education, (402) 472-5515, to speak with the advisor.

-All students in the College can meet with professional advisers in the Arts and Sciences Advising Center, 107 Oldfather Hall for assistance with choosing or changing majors and minors, understanding degree requirements and audits, completing paperwork, adding/dropping courses, and planning for graduation.
-Students in the College who have declared a major will also be assigned a chief major adviser in their major field of study.
-If you have questions about a particular major or minor field of study, contact the chief adviser.
-A complete list of chief advisers is available in the Advising Center or at cas.unl.edu.
+All students in the College can meet with professional advisers in the Arts and Sciences Academic and Career Advising Center, 107 Oldfather Hall for assistance with choosing or changing majors and minors, understanding degree requirements and audits, completing paperwork, adding/dropping courses, and planning for graduation.
+Students in the College who have declared a major will also be assigned a departmental advisor in their major field of study.
+If you have questions about a particular major or minor field of study, contact the major advisor.
+A complete list of major advisors is available online or at the Advising Center.

 It is the policy of the University of Nebraska to administer all of its educational programs and related supporting services in a manner which does not discriminate based upon age, race, ethnicity, color, national origin, gender, sex, pregnancy, disability, sexual orientation, genetic information, veteran's status, marital status, religion or political affiliation.